If you need assistance with getting food due to the coronavirus we can help.

 Free school meals

-For details of free school meals provision during this national lockdown visit our Free school meals page.
+For details of free school meals provision visit our Free school meals page.

 If you have any queries about vouchers please contact Solihull Connect on 0121 704 8001.

 Help with food and fuel for your family

-In response to the challenges the pandemic is causing for many families, Solihull Council is extending its support to families during the winter period and early Spring.
+In response to the challenges the pandemic is continuing to cause for many families, Solihull Council is extending its support.

 Call Solihull Connect on 0121 704 8001, for information and advice on how to access local community support, food or financial assistance.
 Solihull Connect can also refer and connect families to local food networks, as well as to the Council’s Discretionary Crisis Fund (DCF).